Generalized dichotomies via time rescaling

 \subsection{Nonautonomous smooth linearization on half-line}

-We recall the following result, which is essentially established in~\cite{CDS} (see Remark~\ref{comments}). \begin{teorema} Let $\mathbb B=\{B_n\}_{n\in \mathbb Z}$ be a sequence of invertible linear operators on $\mathbb R^d$ that admits an exponential dichotomy and with the property that
+We recall the following result, which is essentially established in~\cite{CDS} (see Remark~\ref{comments}). \begin{theorem} Let $\mathbb B=\{B_n\}_{n\in \mathbb Z}$ be a sequence of invertible linear operators on $\mathbb R^d$ that admits an exponential dichotomy and with the property that

 Suppose that

 with $1\le r\le d$ and $a_i, b_i$ as in~\eqref{abi}.
 Then, for every $\ell \in \N$ there exists $t\in \N$, $t\ge \ell$ with the following property: if~\eqref{resonance} holds and $(f_n)_{n\in \mathbb Z}\in \mathcal O^{t+2}$ with $B_n+f_n$ being a homeomorphism on $\R^d$ for each $n$, then there are $p, \tilde p>0$, $r\in (0, p)$, $\tilde r\in (0, \tilde p)$, and for each $n\in \mathbb Z$ two $C^\ell$ diffeomorphisms $h_n\colon B_r(0)\to h_n(B_r(0))\subset B_{\tilde p}(0)$ and $\bar h_n\colon B_{\tilde r}(0)\to \bar h_n(B_{\tilde r}(0))\subset B_p(0)$ with the following properties: \begin{enumerate} \item $\bar h_n(h_n(x))=x$ for each $n\in \mathbb Z$ and $x\in B_r(0)$ such that $h_n(x)\in B_{\tilde r}(0)$; \item $h_n(\bar h_n(x))=x$ for each $n\in \mathbb Z$ and $x\in B_{\tilde r}(0)$ such that $\bar h_n(x)\in B_r(0)$; \item for $n\in \mathbb Z$ and $x\in B_r(0)$ such that $B_nx+f_n(x)\in B_{\tilde r}(0)$,